ezgi-c/reading-notes/class-04.md

 ## Functions – Reusable Blocks of Code

 1. Describe the difference between a function declaration and a function invocation.
 2. What is the difference between a parameter and an argument?
+parameter is name of a variable, argument is the value of a variable.

 ## Pair Programming